MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-ab-test-kpi-report.md

 ## Populating the report

-The first step in setting up A/B testing, is to create an A/B test using the PlayFab Game Manager.
+The first step in setting up A/B testing is to create an A/B test using the PlayFab Game Manager.
 To do this:

 - Select **Automation** from the menu to the left **(1)**.
 - Go to the **A/B Testing** tab **(2)**.